Coogee (WA)

 Employment conditions in Coogee demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Coogee has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.8% as of September 2025, lower than Greater Perth's 4.0%.
+Its unemployment rate was 2.8% as of September 2025, below Greater Perth's 4.0%.
+Employment grew by 3.6% over the past year.

-Employment is concentrated in health care & social assistance, construction, and retail trade.
-Accommodation & food services employed only 4.8% of local workers compared to Greater Perth's 6.8%.
-The area appears to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, employment levels increased by 3.6% while labour force grew by 4.3%, causing unemployment to rise by 0.7 percentage points.
-In contrast, Greater Perth saw employment grow by 2.9%.
-State-level data as of 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6% compared to the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Coogee's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years, assuming constant population projections.
+Employment is concentrated in health care & social assistance, construction, and retail trade, with accommodation & food services employing only 4.8% of local workers compared to Greater Perth's 6.8%.
+Between September 2024 and September 2025, employment levels increased by 3.6%, labour force grew by 4.3%, causing the unemployment rate to rise by 0.7 percentage points.
+In contrast, Greater Perth saw employment rise by 2.9% with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coogee's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment